German schools prepare for influx of Ukrainian refugee children | DW | 16.03.2022

 "Authorities in all of Germany's states have discovered that the influx of refugee children is far greater than expected.
 Now they are looking for schools with free classrooms and teachers who specialize in German as a foreign language," Udo Beckmann, the federal chairman of the VBE education association, told DW.

 But two years of the COVID pandemic have taken their toll on the German education system.
 Many teachers are exhausted.
 Even before the pandemic, schools struggled with a shortage of teachers.
-This has been exacerbated by the spread of the coronavirus, causing sick leave among teachers to hover around 10%.
+This has been exacerbated by the spread of the coronavirus, with sick leave among teachers hovering at around 10%.
 So there is the double challenge that "at the same time we have to take in refugee children in schools with too few staff," says VBE head Beckmann.

 Another probably even more difficult challenge lies ahead: Many refugee children are traumatized and likely to require counseling.
 "They have had to flee [their homeland], an experience that has taken them many hours and days.
 They probably had to say goodbye to their fathers.
-They may have witnessed their house being bombed," Anja Bensinger-Stolze of the GEW education and science union tells DW.
+They may have witnessed their house being bombed," Anja Bensinger-Stolze of the GEW teachers' union tells DW.

 These experiences could have left children traumatized, which is more than a short-term problem.
 "That's why they need psychological support, either from school psychologists or from teachers who have had special training," Bensinger-Stolze demands.